adauser-gg/VityarthiCSEproject/README.md

 # Question Paper Uploader

 This is a local web application built with Python and Flask.
 It allows you to upload question papers (PDFs or images) and tag them with metadata like subject, year, and exam type.
 Everything is stored locally on your machine using SQLite.
+It uses numpy and arrays learned in the course to manage files.

 ## Overview